How Much Alimony Will I Receive in Connecticut?

 Modifying Alimony After Divorce

-Understanding that alimony can be modified provides important context for your estimate.
+Alimony is not necessarily fixed once entered, which changes how much weight any single figure deserves.
 Under C.G.S. § 46b-86, Connecticut courts can modify alimony upon a showing of substantial change in circumstances for either party.
 This means your initial award isn't necessarily permanent—it can increase if your needs grow or decrease if the paying spouse's ability to pay diminishes.

 However, some separation agreements include provisions that limit or preclude modification.
 The statute specifically notes that modification rights exist "unless and to the extent that the decree precludes modification."
 When reviewing any proposed settlement, pay careful attention to whether you're waiving future modification rights.